deeplearning4j/deeplearning4j/buildtools.md

 While we encourage Deeplearning4j, ND4J and DataVec users to employ Maven, it's worthwhile documenting how to configure build files for other tools, like Ivy, Gradle and SBT -- particularly since Google prefers Gradle over Maven for Android projects.

 The instructions below apply to all DL4J and ND4J submodules, such as deeplearning4j-api, deeplearning4j-scaleout, and ND4J backends.
 You can find the **latest version** of any project or submodule on [Maven Central](https://search.maven.org/).
-As of October 2016, the latest version is `0.6.0`.
-Building from source, the latest version is `0.6.1-SNAPSHOT`.
+As of January 2017, the latest version is `0.7.2`.
+Building from source, the latest version is `0.7.3-SNAPSHOT`.

 ## Maven